 Raising children in the church is disciple-making.
 Jesus invites children to come and know him and says that they teach us how to follow him by faith.
 This is why we’re committed to a process that teaches our children both through our children’s ministry City Kids and through coming to the Communion table to celebrate together as families and as the family of God.

-In City Kids, children and teachers encounter Jesus through Scripture, stories, creative play, songs, and prayer.
+In City Kids, children and shepherds encounter Jesus through Scripture, stories, creative play, songs, and prayer.

 You are always welcome to keep your baby or children with you throughout the service.
-In the back of the gym, we have a comfortable chair for nursing moms and a bouncy seat for a newborn - toddler age child.
-In the Nursery (Classroom 107B), there is a diaper changing area and another bouncy seat.
+In the back of the gym, we have a comfortable chair for nursing moms and a bouncy seats for a newborn - toddler age children.

-If you want to know more about our City Kids ministry, contact our City Kids leader, Rachel Wassink at email@example.com.
+If you want to know more about our City Kids ministry, contact Grace Kircher at email@example.com

 Our City Kids Team serves to help our City kids find a new day in Jesus, a new home in the Church, and a new heart for our neighborhood.